everypay/everypay-cscart-3.x/README.md

 This is the EveryPay payment gateway plugin for CS Cart.
 Allows merchants to accept credit cards, debit cards with the CS Cart store.
 It uses a seamless integration, allowing the customer to pay on your website without being redirected away from your CS Cart website.

 ## Installation
-1. Ensure you have latest version of CS Cart installed.
+1. Ensure you have version 3.x of CS Cart installed.
 2. Download the zip of this repository (https://github.com/everypay/everypay-cscart-3/archive/master.zip).
 3. Extract to a local folder
-4. Go inside the extraction folder and add folders app, design and js in a new zip file called everypay.zip or something similar
+4. Upload all the extracted folders (addons,js,payments,skins) in your shop's base folder (they will be merged)
 5. Navigate to CS cart admin menu Addons > Manage Addons.
 6. Choose add new addon and upload the zip file